awsdocs/aws-sct-user-guide/doc_source/CHAP_BestPractices.md

 1. Choose **Edit config file** and choose the text editor to open the configuration file\.

 1. Edit the `JavaOptions` section to set the minimum and maximum memory available\.
-The following example sets the minimum to 4 GB and the maximum to 40 GB\.
+The following example sets the minimum to four GB and the maximum to 40 GB\.

    ```
    1. [JavaOptions]
    2. -Xmx40960M
    3. -Xms4096M
    ```

+   We recommend that you set the minimum memory available to at least four GB\.

 1. Save the configuration file, choose **OK**, and restart AWS SCT to apply changes\.